jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 ## Phone Number and Mobile Data

+A US phone number is a necessity because you need to accept 2FA notifications via SMS for many services.

-My peers strongly recommend Mint Mobile.
+My peers recommend Mint Mobile.
 The prices are much cheaper.
 However, Mint Mobile requires a [compatible phone](https://www.mintmobile.com/byop/).
 I should have bought an iPhone when I was in Singapore before moving to the US.

-My phone was incompatible, so I have to settle with using ATT.
-I am currently using a [3-month $99 prepaid plan](https://www.att.com/support/article/wireless/KM1391956/).
+My phone was incompatible, so I have to settle with using ATT for my first few months.
+I bought a [3-month $99 prepaid plan](https://www.att.com/support/article/wireless/KM1391956/).
 I would have preferred to obtain a SIM card in store rather than shipping and waiting for it.

-In my first days in the US, when outside of any free WiFi range, I have been using my Starhub prepaid data roaming.
-I still needed a local phone number urgently so that I can receive my 2FA from the bank.
+However, having experienced using both ATT and Mint Mobile, I can feel the difference in signal strength and coverage.

-I will move on to Mint Mobile after buying an iPhone.
-As I want to continue receiving 2FA for my Singapore number also, I hope my next phone also supports [dual SIM](https://support.apple.com/en-us/HT209044).
+I have moved on to Mint Mobile after buying an iPhone.
+I can continue to receive 2FA for my Singapore number because my iPhone supports [dual SIM](https://support.apple.com/en-us/HT209044).
+However, I think I need to top up $6 every two months to keep the number.